Underfloor Heating Guide

 What to look for when picking a floorcovering with underfloor heating

 Always refer to your user guide provided by the manufacturer of your underfloor heating system for their exact advice, though as a general rule all systems will state a max TOG value you should not surpass with your chosen floorcoverings to ensure optimum performance.
 Typically this value is around 2.50 TOG.
 The lower you can keep your overall TOG value the better heat transfer you will have through your flooring, making your system work more efficiently.
 No matter your chosen flooring, if it requires an underlay there are plenty of underlays we would recommend using to keep that TOG value as low as possible, so you can then leave plenty of TOG breathing room to use when deciding on your actual flooring.

-Whilst it may seem as long as you fit within the max TOG parameters any floorcovering will work with underfloor heating, and this is true, there will however be some that work better than others from an efficiency perspective.
-Hard floors installed with the help of adhesives (a.k.a 'dryback', or 'fully bonded' methods) will be your best bet for efficiency.
-This is because hard floors installed with glue do not require an underlay and by removing the underlay out of the installation this is one less layer for the heat to transfer through, giving greater efficiency.
+Whilst it may seem as long as you sit inside the max TOG parameters any floorcovering will work with underfloor heating, and this is true, there will however be some that work better than others from an efficiency perspective.
+Hard floors installed with the help of adhesives (a.k.a 'dryback' or 'fully bonded' methods) will be your best bet for optimum efficiency.
+This is because hard floors installed with glue (suitable for high temperature locations of course) do not require an underlay and by removing the underlay out of the installation this is one less layer for the heat to transfer through, giving you greater efficiency.

 We hope that our quick guide on underfloor heating has provided insight on best practices when weighing up options for your new floor however if you find you still have some questions please do not hesitate to contact our team of flooring experts who will be happy to assist.
 If not, why not take a look over our product Buying Guides?